AleStraffon/Mexico_precipitation/README.md

 ### Code

-The `Code` folder contains the MATLAB scripts used to process and analyze the precipitation datasets and to generate the figures presented in the study.
+The `Code` folder contains the MATLAB scripts and Python/Jupyter notebooks used to process and analyze the precipitation datasets and to generate the figures presented in the study.